 Volumes for Pall Mall fell more than 6 percent and volumes for Camel fell 3.5 percent.
 The brands account for more than 60 percent of the company's total cigarette volume.
 Shipments of its other brands, which include Winston, Kool, Doral and Salem, fell about 15 percent.

 Camel's market share increased 0.4 percentage points to 9 percent of the U.S. market, while Pall Mall's market share grew 0.2 percentage points to 9.1 percent.

-The company has promoted Pall Mall as a longer-lasting and more affordable cigarette as smokers weather the weak economy and high unemployment, and has said half the people who try the brand continue using it.
+The company has promoted Pall Mall as a longer-lasting and more affordable cigarette as smokers weather the weak economy and high unemployment.

-Volume for its smokeless tobacco brands that include Grizzly and Kodiak rose about 1 percent compared with a year ago.
-The brands had a 33 percent share of the U.S. retail market, which is tiny compared with cigarettes.
+Volume for its smokeless tobacco brands including Grizzly and Kodiak rose about 8 percent compared with a year ago.
+The brands had a 33.3 percent share of the U.S. retail market, though that market is tiny compared with cigarettes.

 Michael Felberbaum can be reached at http://www.twitter.com/MLFelberbaum.